theznerd/lablab/.github/pull_request_template.md

 ## Motivation

 Why are we doing this?
-What use cases does it support?
-What is the expected outcome?

 ## Checks

 - [ ] Read [Create a Pull Request](https://getdoks.org/docs/contributing/how-to-contribute/#create-a-pull-request)
-- [ ] Supports all screen sizes (if relevant)
-- [ ] Supports both light and dark mode (if relevant)
-- [ ] Passes `npm run test`